 When Will the AirPods 2 Be Announced?

-While there were lots of holdouts that AirPods would get a refresh at one of this year’s product launches, the smart money has always been that Apple would launch new AirPods in 2019.
+While there were lots of holdouts that AirPods would get a refresh at one of 2018’s product launches, the smart money has always been that Apple would launch new AirPods in 2019.
 The only notable hold-out came on Tuesday, when an established Samsung leaker, known as Ice Universe said on Twitter that he’s still hopeful for an AirPods 2 launch this year.
 But that becomes more and more unlikely with every passing moment.

 Apple hosted what was thought to be its final product launch of 2018 on October 30, when it unveiled its new iPad Pro, MacBook Air, and Mac mini models.
 The Cupertino-based company has never hosted a press event in November or December.
 And it’s unlikely we’ll get a standalone AirPods 2 launch seeing as the earbuds were originally released alongside complementary tech.

-Next year seems like a more realistic timeframe.
-Trusted Apple analyst Ming-Chi Kuo predicted they could be here in early 2019, a prediction that’s been echoed by Bloomberg’s notably well-sourced Mark Gurman.
+Next year or 2020 seems like a more realistic timeframe.
+Trusted Apple analyst Ming-Chi Kuo predicted they could be here in 2019, a prediction that’s been echoed by Bloomberg’s notably well-sourced Mark Gurman.
 But perhaps more exciting than the Both Kuo and Gurman’s predictions for the launch date is the fact that both have forecasted that the AirPods 2 will be almost unrecognizable from their predecessors.

 Will AirPods 2 Come With Over-the-Ear?